Put simply, your market is the group of people or companies you want to reach with your product or service.

 Now you know the key questions you should be able to answer about your market.
 We have compiled some useful templates for you if you would like to dive deeper into this topic on your journey to working for yourself.

-Once you have analysed the market, it makes sense to describe your business model.
+Once you have analyzed the market, it makes sense to describe your business model.